hedongyan/awesome-causality-identification/README.md

 # Example

-I checked many exmaples of the identification result mannuly.
+We checked many exmaples of the identification result mannuly.

 If you want to run the examples of ID algorithm and IDC algorithm, please run the examples of ID and IDC by following orders: